Search

 Mask detection application concept with Intel AI hardware

 The concept of the video recognition application is very intuitive.
-Viso Suite allows using a visual no-code modeling tool to easily build the computer vision pipeline – without writing code from scratch.
+Viso Suite allows using a visual modeling tool to easily build the computer vision pipeline – without writing code from scratch.
 This saves time, avoids bugs, and makes it easy to follow best practices.

 Video-Input

-This module grabs the video frames that provide the visual input for the computer vision engine.
+This module grabs the video frames that provide the visual input image for the computer vision engine.
 With Viso, you can seamlessly switch between a video file and any digital video camera.

 Focus area